isabella232/sign-integrations.en/help/veeva/user.md

     ![](images/cancel-reviewed.png)

-After the document status changed to Review, you can again send it out for signature.
+After the document status changes to Review, you can again send it out for signature.